How To Insert Turret Tags in Tufnol Board

 will be a tight fit and you may need to persevere a little if it's hard

-(13) Using a small hammer and centre punch, peen the turret base over, Fig (4).
+(13) Using a small hammer and centre punch, peen the turret tags base over.
 Keep the assembly level and strike the punch once.
 Do not strike the punch more than once or too hard as the turret may split.
 A little practice may be needed to acquire the correct force.

 (15) If you misplace or damage a tag they can be drilled from the underside, (non-component side), and extracted with pliers.
 However, that particular hole can now no longer be used as the hole diameter or its rim may now be too large for the replacement tag to fit correctly.